 Observing infants over time in their family setting forms the foundation for understanding early development and the parent-child relationship.
 In addition, the experience of close observation builds awareness of the observer’s internal experiences and responses, a critical base for therapeutic work.
 Formal training in infant observation has long played a role in the training of psychotherapy professionals and child development specialists.

 Observers become sensitized to intricate aspects of infant behavior and infant-parent interaction.
 The natural and inevitable feelings aroused by infant observation are shared and explored within the supportive small group.
 This allows for multiple perspectives and expands the view of the one observer.
 Group process provides another level of understanding, as group interactions sometimes parallel interactions observed between mothers and infants.

-- IPTI will be offering two Infant Observation seminars, one at our Waltham Headquarters and one in Providence, Rhode Island.
-Both seminars meet twice a month.
+- IPTI will be offering two Infant Observation seminars at our Waltham Headquarters.
+Each seminar meets twice a month.